1984 anti-Sikh riots: Violence

 After the assassination of Indira Gandhi on 31 October 1984 by two of her Sikh bodyguards, anti-Sikh riots erupted the following day.
-They continued in some areas for several days, killing more than 3,000 Sikhs in New Delhi and an estimated 8,000 – 17,000 Sikhs in total were killed across 40 cities in India.
+They continued in some areas for several days, in which 3,000-17,000 people were killed.
 At least 50,000 Sikhs were displaced.
 Sultanpuri, Mangolpuri, Trilokpuri, and other Trans-Yamuna areas of Delhi were the worst affected.
 Perpetrators carried iron rods, knives, clubs, and combustible material (including kerosene and petrol).
 They entered Sikh neighbourhoods, killing Sikhs indiscriminately and destroying shops and houses.
 Armed mobs stopped buses and trains in and near Delhi, pulling off Sikh passengers for lynching; some were burnt alive.
 Others were dragged from their homes and hacked to death, and Sikh women were reportedly gang-raped and Sikhs also had acid thrown on them.

+The grief, trauma, and survival of Sikh victims and witnesses is an important human perspective missing in much factual coverage of the riots.
+In interviews with Manoj Mitta and H.S.
+Phoolka for their book "When a Tree Shook Delhi," survivors recount harrowing tales of watching loved ones burned alive, raped, and dismembered.
+One Hindu woman describes her family sheltering over 70 Sikhs from murderous mobs who were targeting Sikh homes marked with an "S."Ensaaf's 2006 report "Twenty years of impunity" contains dozens of eyewitness statements accusing police and government officials of enabling and even participating in the violence.
+Personal stories help convey the true horrors endured by the Sikh community.

 The riots have also been described as pogroms, massacres or genocide.